mapbox/mapbox-unity-sdk/documentation/docs/05-changelog.md

 - Data Fetching Changes (#622)
   - Move data calls from factories to DataFetcher classes
   - Factories register to events in DataFetchers
+-  `Layer Name` , `Extrusion Property Name` and `Filter Key` are now selectable dropdowns indicating the layers and properties available in the current `Data Source`.
+Layers and properties no longer require manual string entry.

+#### Known Issues
+- `Filters` with empty key or value parameters will exclude all features in a layer.

 ### v.1.4.1
 *04/17/2018*